Presyo ng BitConnect (BCC)

 Please wait, we are loading chart data

 Ang presyo ng BitConnect ngayon ay hindi available na may 24 na oras na trading volume na hindi available.
 BitConnect has no change in the last 24 hours.
 Ang kasalukuyang ranking ng CoinMarketCap ay hindi available, na may market cap na hindi available.
 Ang circulating supply ay hindi available at ang max. supply ay hindi available.

-Ang nangungunang exchange para sa palitan ng BitConnect ay kasalukuyang The top exchange for trading in .
-Makikita mo ang iba pang nakalista sa aming crypto exchanges page.
+Ang nangungunang exchange para sa palitan ng BitConnect ay kasalukuyang The top exchange for trading in Makikita mo ang iba pang nakalista sa aming .

 The FBI is currently seeking information from victims of the BitConnect ponzi scheme — if you believe you were a victim or participated in BitConnect, you can contact the FBI here.

 BitConnect is a ponzi scheme, or a fraudulent investment scam.

 BitConnect (BCC) was an allegedly open source cryptocurrency and the native token of the now-defunct ponzi scheme BitConnect.

 Launched in February 2016, shortly after the project itself, BCC aimed to function as the means by which participants in the BitConnect scheme invested and received payouts.

 Its tenure lasted almost two years, during which it hit all-time highs of $471 in December 2017, at the same time as Bitcoin’s run to just under $20,000.

 Thereafter, legal problems with BitConnect saw its organizers exit the scheme, leaving investors with nothing and the value of BCC at virtually zero, where it has remained ever since.